Disney Vacation Club Resorts

 - There are game tables in the Carolwood Pacific Room, located off the lobby.

-- A game Arcade, featuring pinball, video and air hockey games, is located in the Wilderness Lodge near the Cub's Den.
+- A game Arcade, featuring pinball, video and air hockey games, is located in the Wilderness Lodge on the left as you walk from the Villas.

 - Electrical Water Pageant - Go to the boat dock in the evening at approximately 9:35 p.m. (check with Guest Services for exact times).
 You'll be treated to the delightful Electrical Water Pageant, which makes its way across Bay Lake nightly.
 This whimsical light and music show will entertain you and your family for about 10 minutes.
 It's worth seeing at least once!
 (The ELP visits all the Bay Lake resorts nightly.)
 The ELP may be canceled due to inclement weather.